mdbridge/click-by-voice/README.md

 iframes that explicitly give a target address (currently `<a href=`...`>` and `<iframe src=`...`>`).

-More command types will be added later.
+Instead of providing a hint number, you can provide a CSS selector that specifies which element you wish to activate.
+For example, `${button.go}:c` clicks the first element that is a both button and of class `go`.
+This feature is useful for programmatically activating elements.

 You can dismiss the command dialog box by typing `{escape}`.

+###  Displaying hints

 When a page is loaded (this includes reloading the current page), Click by Voice displays hints according to the last _show [no] hints_ command